makeabilitylab/physcomp/arduino/fast-analog-read.md

 This [Arduino forum ](https://forum.arduino.cc/index.php?topic=6549.0), which says:

 > The ADC clock is 16 MHz divided by a prescale factor.
-The prescale is set to 128 (16MHz/128 = 125 KHz) in wiring.c.
+The prescaler is set to 128 (16MHz/128 = 125 KHz) in wiring.c.
 Since a conversion takes 13 ADC clocks, the sample rate is about 125KHz/13 or 9600 Hz.
 >
 > So anyway, setting the prescale to, say, 16, would give a sample rate of 77 KHz.
 Not sure what kind of resolution you would get though!